Print Friendly

 EMPLOYMENT SECURITY LAW

-72-1306.
-Base period.
-(1) "Base period" means the first four (4) of the last five (5) completed calendar quarters immediately preceding the beginning of a benefit year.
-If a claimant has insufficient wages in the base period to establish eligibility for unemployment benefits, the "base period" shall be the last four (4) completed calendar quarters immediately preceding the beginning of a benefit year.
+(2) "Alternate base period" means the last four (4) completed calendar quarters immediately preceding the beginning of a benefit year.
+If a claimant has insufficient wages in the regular base period to establish eligibility for unemployment benefits, the alternate base period shall be used.

-(2) "Alternate base period" means the first four (4) of the last five (5) completed calendar quarters immediately prior to the Sunday of the week in which a medically verifiable temporary total disability occurred.
-If a claimant has insufficient wages in the base period to establish eligibility for unemployment benefits, the "alternate base period" shall be the last four (4) completed calendar quarters immediately prior to the Sunday of the week in which a medically verifiable temporary total disability occurred.
-To use the alternate base period, a claimant must file within three (3) years of the beginning of the temporary total disability, and no longer than six (6) months after the end of the temporary total disability.
+(3) "Total temporary disability base period" means the first four (4) of the last five (5) completed calendar quarters immediately prior to the Sunday of the week in which a medically verifiable temporary total disability has occurred.
+A claimant who has or has had a medically verifiable temporary total disability and insufficient wages in the regular or alternate base periods to establish eligibility for unemployment benefits shall use the total temporary disability base period.
+To use the total temporary disability base period, a claimant must file for benefits within three (3) years of the beginning of the temporary total disability and no later than six (6) months after the end of the temporary total disability.

 History: